thibaudledent/thibaudledent.github.io/_posts/2019-03-01-bitbucket-pipeline.md

 </settings>
 ```

-For this pipeline to work, you need to set up the following repository variables (in Bitbucket, go to settings -> pipelines -> repository variables):
+For this pipeline to work, you need to set up [repository variables](https://confluence.atlassian.com/bitbucket/variables-in-pipelines-794502608.html) (in Bitbucket, go to settings -> pipelines -> repository variables):

 Get the local `GPG_SECRET_KEYS`: